free-drones/rise_drones/doc/source/SEN_API.rst

 .. compatibility:: badge
   :py-client: verified

-The |SSS| tracks the activity from the application to survey if the application is still alive.
-Each and every function call from the application to the |SSS| acts as a heartbeat.
-If no other messages are sent from the application to the |SSS|, the application shall call the ``heart_beat`` function to maintain the link integrity.
+The |SEN| tracks the activity from the application to survey if the application is still alive.
+Each and every function call from the application to the |SEN| acts as a heartbeat.
+If no other messages are sent from the application to the |SEN|, the application shall call the ``heart_beat`` function to maintain the link integrity.
 The link is considered degraded after 5 seconds and lost after 10 seconds.